Patient Rights and Responsibilities

 - Before you make your decision, please understand the possible risks or consequences of receiving or refusing treatment.
 You are obligated to sign relevant informed consent forms and be responsible for your own decision.
 Before signing any forms, please read it carefully and make sure that you have completely understood the content.
 If you have any doubts, please ask for clarification from your physician or nurse.

-- To maintain your health, please actively participate and comply with your treatment and discharge care plans.
+- To maintain your health, please cooperatively participate and comply with your treatment and discharge care plans.
 Before and during receiving medication, please make sure that the physician or nurse has verified your identification.

 - If you do not understand your medical plan or health care instruction, please notify your health care provider immediately.
 Please notify the hospital immediately if you have any doubts or suggestions during your medical care process.